EHBaozi/LatexSVG.jl/docs/src/man/usage.md

 These are just the most basic instructions; the SVG format is very powerful and there is room for a lot of customizations.

 !!! note
-    Weirdly enough, there is actually no way to do inline display automatically in `Documenter.jl` or `Weave.jl`: the former is unable to evaluate and capture inline code (such as `Lsvg"$e^{\pi i} + 1 = 0$"`), while the latter can but either captures only plain text or wraps the output in a standalone paragraph all the time.
-This means that, as mentioned in the [introduction](../index.md), this package can't yet function as a complete replacement for `mathjax` or `KaTeX` in these environment without some user effort.
+    Sadly, there is no way to do inline-style display automatically in `Documenter.jl` or `Weave.jl`: the former is unable to evaluate and capture inline code (such as `Lsvg"$abc$"`), while the latter can (with the syntax ``` `j Lsvg"$abc$` ```) but either captures only plain text or wraps the output in a standalone paragraph.
+This means that, as mentioned in the [introduction](../index.md), this package can't yet function as a complete replacement for `mathjax` or `KaTeX` in these environments without some user effort.

+!!! note
+    Continuing the point above, one way to replace `mathjax` with this package is to use `pandoc` filters.
+You can simply write a filter that replaces all inline and display math elements in your markdown document with raw HTML code blocks that contain the SVG output from this package.
+Downside being, of course, that `pandoc` does not (officially) recognize the Julia flavor of markdown so you may face some problems if you are using this flavor (although I have not tried this yet), and the fact that there isn't yet a Julia package that facilitates writing pandoc filters (although it's nothing more than manipulating JSON so it shouldn't be too hard in principle.)